v-shenoy/point-tree-visualizer/README.md

 # point-tree-visualizer
-Web application using p5.js for visualizing quadtrees, and octrees.
+Web application using p5.js for visualizing quadtrees.